 Hi everyone!
 Hope you’re doing well.

-I wish I would’ve been able to get more pictures, but my camera battery died almost as soon as I got there.
+I really wish I would’ve been able to get more pictures, but unfortunately, my camera battery died almost as soon as I got there!
 I know…great planning on my part!
-I threw a few other photos into this post that I took recently…ones that have a farmy-feel to them just to mix it up a bit.
-But anyway, maybe I should share a few tidbits about our outing since I don’t have a whole lot to show you.
+I threw a few other photos into this post that I took recently…ones that have a farm-feel to them just to mix it up a bit.
+But anyway, maybe I’ll share a few tidbits about our outing since there’s not a whole lot to show you.

-The first thing I love about this farm, is that it’s located not too far from where I live.
+The first thing I love about this farm is that it’s located not too far from where I live.
 Situated just off the highway, down a long dirt road, it’s nestled behind a grove of trees alongside the Mississippi river…such a pretty setting.
-I kind of feel like it’s a little hidden gem.
-The thing that makes it so interesting is that it’s a working farm from the 1860’s.
-The workers dress in period clothing and carry out the typical farm duties from that era, such as plowing the fields, gardening and tending animals.
-Visitors are welcome to join in, if they like, too.
+It kind of feels like it’s a little hidden gem.
+The thing that makes it so interesting is that it’s a working farm from the 1860s.
+The workers dress in period clothing and carry out the typical farm duties from that era, such as plowing the fields, gardening, and tending animals.
+Visitors are welcome to join in, if they’d like, too.

 If I remember correctly, the farm has a total of sixty-two animals.
 We found many of them freely wandering and grazing on the land.
 We’d be standing there and a huge ox would meander past or a group of pigs.
 I can’t think…what would a group of pigs be called?
 A herd?
 Anyway, we loved it.

 We had to laugh when we saw this pig rolling around in a muddy hole.
 He seemed so happy!